Ramsey numbers of cycles in random graphs: Stability

 The main result of this subsection states that we can find cycles of various lengths in the blow-up of a connected matching.
 Krivelevich, Kronenberg, and Mond~\cite{KKM2020} proved a similar result for blow-ups of cycles, and here we generalise their result for blow-ups of a connected matching.

 \begin{proposition} Let $0<\varepsilon\leq 1/18$, $p\in(0,1)$, $M>1$ and $k\in\mathbb N$, and let $1/m\ll \varepsilon,1/M,1/k$.
-Let $\ell$ satisfy $20Mk^2\log_2 \varepsilon m \leq \ell \leq (1-50\varepsilon)km$, and let $H$ be a graph on at most $Mk$ vertices that contains a connected matching with at least $2k$ vertices.
+Let $\ell\in\mathbb N$ satisfy $20Mk^2\log_2 \varepsilon m \leq \ell \leq (1-50\varepsilon)km$, and let $H$ be a graph on at most $Mk$ vertices that contains a connected matching with at least $2k$ vertices.
 If $G$ is a $(\varepsilon, p, m)$-blow-up of $H$, then $G$ contains a copy of $C_{2\ell}$.
 Moreover, if the connected matching is odd, then $H$ contains a copy of $C_{2\ell+1}$. \end{proposition}

-The strategy in the proof of Proposition \ref{prop:cycles-in-blowups} is to break the cycle into small paths that will be embedded separately in the $(\varepsilon,p)$-regular graphs given by the edges of the matching.
+The strategy in the proof of Proposition \ref{prop:cycles-in-blowups} is to break the cycle into small paths that will be embedded separately in the $(\varepsilon,p)$-regular pairs given by the edges of the matching.
 We then build the cycle by connecting these paths using Fact~\ref{fact:good-walk}.
 Two technical difficulties arise at this point.
-First, the connections must avoid those vertices used to construct the paths, and also those vertices we use to connect the paths.
-We will solve this by using only few vertices in each cluster to make the connections.
-Second, the diameter of the blow-up of $G$ may be of order $\log m$, which means that these connections have to account for this obstacle.
+Firstly, the connections must avoid those vertices used to construct the paths, and also those vertices used to connect the paths.
+We will solve this by using only a few vertices in each cluster to make the connections.
+Secondly, the diameter of the blow-up of $G$ may be of order $\log m$, which means that these connections have to account for this obstacle.
 We address the second issue by defining the following graphs.

 \begin{definition} For $h, s\in\mathbb N$, an \emph{$(h,s)$-double-broom} is a tree constructed by taking two disjoint copies of a binary tree of height $h$, and attaching their roots to the ends of a path with $s$ vertices, whose internal vertices are disjoint from both binary trees.
-We say that the two sets of leaves of the binary trees are the \textit{end sets} of the double-broom, and we say that a double-broom \emph{starts} and \emph{ends} at sets $A$ and $B$, respectively, if one of its end sets is contained in $A$ and the other one in $B$. \end{definition}
+We say that the two sets of leaves of the binary trees are the \textit{end sets} of the double-broom, and say that a double-broom \emph{starts} and \emph{ends} at sets $A$ and $B$, respectively, if one of its end sets is contained in $A$ and the other one in $B$. \end{definition}

-\begin{fact} Let $P_i$, $i\in\{1,2\}$, be vertex-disjoint copies of an $(h, s_i)$-double-broom in a graph $G$, with end sets $(A_i,B_i)$, respectively.
-If $e(B_1,A_2)>0$, then $G[V(P_1)\cup V(P_2)]$ contains an $(h, s_1+s_2+2h)$-double-broom with ends $(A_1,B_2)$. \end{fact}
+\begin{fact} Let $F_i$, $i\in\{1,2\}$, be vertex-disjoint copies of an $(h, s_i)$-double-broom in a graph $G$, with end sets $(A_i,B_i)$, respectively.
+If $e(B_1,A_2)>0$, then $G[V(F_1)\cup V(F_2)]$ contains an $(h, s_1+s_2+2h)$-double-broom with ends $(A_1,B_2)$. \end{fact}